Advanced Diploma of Electronics and Communications Engineering - UEE60211

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-RMIT has a strong Industry Advisory Committee (IAC), which links the program and industry.
-The IAC includes representatives from local computer systems industries.
+RMIT has a strong Industry Advisory Committee (IAC), which links the program and industry and includes representatives from local computer systems industries.
 The committee meets twice yearly and provides feedback on our programs to ensure that they reflect the changing needs of industry.

 You’ll also be able to connect with industry representatives through participation in seminars, marketing events, industry awards and scholarships.

-This program blends practical experience with electronics and communications applications built on a strong theoretical foundation.
+This course blends practical experience with electronics and communications applications built on a strong theoretical foundation.

-You'll learn how to test, assemble, install and maintain electronics and communications equipment and systems, manage risk, estimate and manage projects, and provide technical advice.
+You'll learn how to test, assemble, install,and maintain equipment and systems, manage risk, estimate and manage projects, and provide technical advice.

-You'll gain skills in computer-aided drafting and electronic design, computer interfacing, microprocessor programming, design, testing and commissioning of analogue and digital electronics systems, computer programming, and perform simulations using various engineering software packages.
+You'll gain skills in computer-aided drafting and electronic design, computer interfacing, microprocessor programming, design, commissioning electronics systems, computer programming, and perform simulations using various software packages.